THE ETERNAL FEMININE AS A SOCIAL INSTITUTION SET UP TO HELP THE SOCIETY AND ITS CONTEXT

-THE MALE AS OBJECT, AND OBJECTED TO…..
+THE MALE AS AN OBJECT TO BE OBJECTED TO…..

 The Neanderthal approach to “Foreplay” may bring sexually excitement to the scene via exhibiting complete power over women.
 Perhaps this allows more enjoyable sex, for him, not the her.
 Perhaps this allows him to feel as sexually irresistible?
 He is allowed to feel as if his offers simply can’t be refused.
 To be fair, some women have historically encouraged this behavior by pretend to be obedient to such men and their attitude.